-Figure 3.4(g): Building floorplates should be limited in width and depth.(E)

-c.
-Development form and scale should comlpy with SEPP 65 Design Quality of Apartment Development, Apartment Desgin Guide in regard to design principles and recommended guidelines for managing development scale, relationship to context and elements that contribute to relevant character influences for a specific area.
+Figure 3.4-g: Building floorplates should be limited in width and depth I c.
+Development form and scale should comply with the Apartment Design Guide in regard to design principles and recommended guidelines for managing development scale, relationship to context and elements that contribute to relevant character influences for a specific area.